Feyerabend/bb/workbook/ch03/optimal/README.md

 ## Optimisation or Optimization

-Optimization or optimisation, in British English, in computing refers to the process of improving software or hardware to maximize efficiency, speed, or resource usage.
+Optimization, or optimisation in British English, in computing refers to the process of improving software or hardware to maximize efficiency, speed, or resource usage.
 This practice dates back to the early days of computing, when hardware was expensive and limited in capability.
 Early optimisation efforts focused heavily on reducing memory usage and execution time, as these were critical constraints.